 At Lancaster, we promote a zero-tolerance approach to bullying, harassment and sexual misconduct.
-It reflects an approach in which the University will proactively work to educate and inform, as well as taking all accusations seriously and acting on them appropriately without preconception or bias.
+It reflects an approach in which the University will proactively work to educate and inform, as well as take all accusations seriously and act on them appropriately without preconception or bias.
 Our policies on bullying, harassment and sexual misconduct aim to assist in the promotion of an inclusive and constructive environment on campus, as well as in external relationships connected with the University, in which bullying, harassment and sexual misconduct are recognised as unacceptable.
 It is also designed to give individuals the confidence to complain in the knowledge that their complaints will be taken seriously and due process followed in resolving the matter.

 What do we mean by bullying and harassment?